$682 Find Cheap Flights from San Francisco to Australia

 The average price of all round-trip flights from San Francisco to Australia clicked on KAYAK for each day over the last 12 months.

 When flying from San Francisco to Australia, you should consider leaving on a Sunday and avoid Fridays if you are looking for the best rates.
-For your return to San Francisco, you’ll find the best rates on Mondays and the most expensive ones on Saturdays.
+For your return to San Francisco, you’ll find the best rates on Tuesdays and the most expensive ones on Saturdays.

 How far in advance should I book a flight from San Francisco to Australia?